Choreography alum: Vast production resources encouraged us students to think bigger

 Laura Jantunen began developing her own movement practice while studying at the Theatre Academy of Uniarts Helsinki.
 Read about her journey to the master’s programme in choreography after 10 years of working life.

-Tell us about yourself and how you came to study at Uniarts Helsinki?
+Tell us about yourself and how you ended up studying at Uniarts Helsinki.

 I am Laura Jantunen, a multidisciplinary artist and choreographer.
 Since I was a child, I have wanted to dance professionally.
 From the dance department of the Sibelius upper secondary school in Helsinki, I went on to study at the North Karelia College Outokumpu (now Riveria) and graduated as a dancer in 2011.
 I worked as a dance maker for ten years before applying to the Uniarts Helsinki to study choreography.